 - Anand and Ashwini are second generation Indian-American living with their parents, Murugan and Rajeshwari, in Schaumburg.

-- Immigrant Experience: Anand and Ashwini are learning and following the dietary practices of their parents more as time has gone on although they faced some difficulties at school with their food restrictions.
+- Immigrant Experience: Although they faced some difficulties at school with their food restrictions, Anand and Ashwini are learning and following the dietary practices of their parents more as time goes on.

 - Diet and Nutrition: They are strict vegetarians that emphasize consuming diverse vegetables, fruits, herbs, and spices.